Aliveness at the Edge

 Everything at Once

-It happens right at the edge of collapse — too tired to filter, too honest to pretend.
+It happens right at the edge of collapse: too tired to filter, too honest to pretend.

-Seven days a week, most weeks.
+Unless fully sidelined by flare — it's seven days a week, most weeks.
 Sometimes grinding.
 Sometimes crawling.
 No goal or destination.
 Just the body, the miles and whatever the day allows.

 Somewhere in that, the nervous system stops bracing.
 Something releases that I didn’t know I was holding.
 And then there’s clarity.
 Not insight exactly.
 More like the noise drops out and what’s left is just what’s true.

 Sometimes I’d call it bliss.
 Other times a mash-up of every emotional state, pleasant or not.
 Grief and gratitude together.
 Joy next to mourning.
-Not peace or resolution.
+Not quite peace or resolution.
 Everything, unfiltered and simultaneous.

 That’s what the edge gives.
 No transcendence — nothing woo.
-Just what’s left when you run out of fuel for performance.
+Just what’s left when you run out of fuel for the performance.

 What opens isn’t earned.
 It arrives because there was nothing left to hold it closed.